Pranesh-2005/Date_MCP_server/README.md

-# DateTime Location MCP
+# DateTime Location MCP Tool (for Claude Model Context Protocol)

-A simple Python tool that provides the current date, time, and your approximate geographic location using your public IP address.
-This project exposes these features as tools for use in the Claude desktop app via the MCP (Modular Command Platform) protocol.
+This Python tool provides the current date, time, and your approximate geographic location using your public IP address.
+It is designed to be used as a **Model Context Protocol (MCP)** tool with Anthropic's Claude desktop app.

+---

+## What is MCP (Model Context Protocol)?

+**MCP** is a protocol introduced by Anthropic to allow Claude and other AI models to interact with external tools and scripts.
+By implementing the MCP interface, your tool can be called by Claude to perform actions or fetch data, with communication typically happening over standard input/output (stdio).

+---

 ## Features